heeed/PiSpot/README.md

 At the moment:

+Run install_pispot.sh
+Create /boot/ssid.txt with a list of ssids to search for.
+Each one on a seperate line.
-Run install_pispot.sh Reboot the Pi
+Reboot the Pi

 Look for an access point called MY_AP Password is: test1234